Last Updated on May 11, 2023 by lindseymahoney

 Painted Kitchen Cabinets Reveal

 The new paint color of these cabinets is so dreamy!
-This putty color creates a classic and timeless look in a kitchen.
+This mushroom paint color creates a classic and timeless look in a kitchen.

 I am absolutely thrilled with the transformation of these dated kitchen cabinets and the homeowners are too!